Connect:

 Use Premortems to Improve Outcomes

-Would you like to improve your chance for positive project outcome by 30 percent?
-According to research conducted in 1989 by Deborah Mitchell and her colleagues, incorporating "prospective hindsight" can deliver this level of improvement.
+Would you like to improve your chance for positive project outcomes by 30 percent?
+According to the research conducted in 1989 by Deborah Mitchell and her colleagues, incorporating "prospective hindsight" can deliver this level of improvement.

 Rather than using the standard risk identification and mitigation approach, Mitchell suggests imagining that the project has already occurred and failed.
-Her prospective hindsight approach, or premortem, helps team identify risks at the outset missed by other methods.
+Her prospective hindsight approach, or premortem, helps a team identify risks by other methods at the onset.

 Overview

 A premortem is the opposite of a postmortem.
-Using postmortems, healthcare professionals learn the cause of a patient’s death, which helps everyone except the patient, by potentially understanding the cause of the outcome.
-If you think about the patient as your project, performing a postmortem only helps future projects.
+Using postmortems, healthcare professionals learn the cause of a patient's death, which helps everyone except the patient by potentially understanding the cause of the outcome.
+If you consider the patient as your project, performing a postmortem helps future projects.

-In a business setting, premortems come at the beginning of a project rather than the end, so that the current project outcome can be improved.
+In a business setting, premortems come at the beginning rather than the end to improve the current project outcome.
 Unlike the standard approach of assessing what might go wrong, the premortem operates on the assumption that the project has failed and asks what caused it to fail.
-Team members’ task is to provide plausible reasons for the project’s failure.
+The team members' task is to provide plausible reasons for the project's failure.

 Approach